cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/CloudSimEntity.rst

 cancelEvent
 ^^^^^^^^^^^

-.. java:method:: public SimEvent cancelEvent(Predicate<SimEvent> p)
+.. java:method:: public SimEvent cancelEvent(Predicate<SimEvent> predicate)
    :outertype: CloudSimEntity

    Cancels the first event from the future event queue that matches a given predicate and that was submitted by this entity, then removes it from the queue.

-   :param p: the event selection predicate
+   :param predicate: the event selection predicate
    :return: the removed event or \ :java:ref:`SimEvent.NULL`\  if not found

 clone